German EU election results ramp up pressure on Merkel's coalition | DW | 26.05.2019

 Germany's two major parties took another significant blow in the European elections on Sunday, as voters in the country continued to flee the traditional political center.
 A major migration to the Green party suggested the electorate is demanding stronger action to protect the climate.

-Shortly after the polls closed, Angela Merkel's Christian Democratic Union (CDU) was projected to win over 28% of the vote in Germany, down 7 points from the 35.3% it took in the European Parliament election in 2014, while initial prognoses said her junior coalition partner, the Social Democratic Party (SPD), could gather only 15.5%, an 11-point drop from its 2014 result (27.5%).
+Angela Merkel's Christian Democratic Union (CDU) and her ally CSU managed only to win over 28% of the vote in Germany, down 7 points from the European Parliament election in 2014, and their worst result in a nationwide election ever.
+Her junior coalition partner, the Social Democratic Party (SPD), however, could gather only 15.5%, an 11-point drop from its 2014 result, putting it only in third place.

-The latter figure, another humiliation for the center-left Social Democrats, could prove to be the more significant one for Merkel.
+The latest humiliation for the center-left Social Democrats, could prove to be the more significant one for Merkel.
 The SPD's decline in recent years, marked by steadily worsening election results, has seen growing unrest within the party, especially on its left flank, where dissatisfaction with the grand coalition with the CDU has been building for years.

 Sunday's result will only have strengthened that feeling, reinforced as it was by a historic defeat in the election in Bremen, Germany's smallest state, where the SPD looks set to come second to the CDU and lose power in the city for the first time in seven decades.